lizkavalski/random-question-backend/README.md

 To get a random question use `https://random-interview.herokuapp.com/question/random`<br>
 To get a random question use `https://random-interview.herokuapp.com/question/:type/random`
   * In the `:type` seation you can use:
+    * self-perception
+    * self-expression
+    * interpersonal
-    * Self-Perception
+    * decison-making
-    * Self-Expression
+    * stress-management
-    * Interpersonal
+    * motivators
-    * Decison Making
+    * general-question